shivanshu-semwal/notes/docs/operating-systems/linux/touchpad.md

----
-title: touchpad
----
+# Touchpad

-# Setting up touchpad in linux
+## Setting up touchpad in X.org display manager

 - check if you use `xinput`
     - `xinput` or `xinput list` - this will show the devices connected to your device